animir/node-rate-limiter-flexible/BLOCK_STRATEGY.md

 However, performance still depends on amount of requests per second.

 We don't want latency to become 3, 5 or more seconds.
-RateLimiterRedis provides a block strategy to avoid too many requests to Redis during DDoS attack.
+Any limiter like Redis or Mongo extended from RateLimiterStoreAbstract provides a block strategy to avoid too many requests to Store during DDoS attack.

 It can be activated with setup `inmemoryBlockOnConsumed` and `inmemoryBlockDuration` options.
 If some actions consume `inmemoryBlockOnConsumed` points, RateLimiterRedis starts using **current process memory** for them All blocked actions with certain key don't request Redis anymore until block expires.

-Note for distributed apps: DDoS requests still can go to Redis if not all NodeJS workers blocked appropriate keys.
+Note for distributed apps: DDoS requests still can go to Store if not all NodeJS workers blocked appropriate keys.
-Anyway, it allows to avoid over load of Redis
+Anyway, it allows to avoid over load of Store

 Block strategy algorithm developed with specificity rate limiter in mind:
 * it doesn't use `setTimeout` to expire blocked keys, so doesn't overload Event Loop